greole/OGL_DATA/README.md

 # OGL_DATA

 This repository collects benchmarking data for the [OGL](https://github.com/greole/OGL) library.
+Benchmark results are generated with the [OBR](https://github.com/greole/OBR) scripts.

 # Structure